pjwinnetou/LAMPSLOW_PhotonAnalysis/README.md

 * File pill & push

 ==================================
-1. Always pull before change anything!!!
+a) Always pull before change anything!!!

 $ git pull

 somebody might have changed things and if you do not pull you will get an error

-2. Add new files
+b) Add new files

 $ git add yourfile

 add your file if you have changed or added any files after you pull the new git version

-3. Commit your file
+c) Commit your file

 $ git commit -m "your message"

 leave your message about your change for example "Parameter set updated"

-4. Push
+d) Push

 $ git push remotename master